-Your payment history, credit utilization, and credit history are all factors that contribute to your credit score, which in turn helps creditors determine your likelihood to pay back the loan (which is referred to as your creditworthiness).
+The credit score really matters when you are looking to take out a new line of credit, like a loan or mortgage.
+Your payment history, credit utilization, and credit history all contribute to your credit score, which in turn helps creditors determine your likelihood to pay back the loan (referred to as your creditworthiness).
 If you have a low credit score, you may have a hard time getting a low interest rate on the loan.
-If you have a higher credit score, creditors are probably more likely to offer you more favorable terms, including a lower interest rate.

-Debt-to-income ratio helps creditors know if they should lend to you in the first place.
-If they decide that your debt-to-income ratio is too high, they won’t lend to you.
-When it comes down to it, your debt-to-income ratio and credit score both contribute to your creditworthiness.
-So if you have an excellent credit profile and low debt-to-income ratio, a creditor may consider you an excellent candidate for a loan, mortgage, or other line of credit.
-If your debt-to-income ratio is high and you have a low credit score, you’ll have a much harder time getting a loan.
+Debt-to-income ratio, on the other hand, helps creditors know if they should lend to you in the first place.
+If they decide that it’s too high, they won’t lend to you.
+As a result, your debt-to-income ratio and credit score both contribute to your creditworthiness.

 How do you calculate debt-to-income ratio?

-It’s simple to calculate your debt-to-income ratio on your own, and you should do it regularly so you can always have a sense of how much of your income is going just to pay down debts.
+It’s simple to calculate your debt-to-income ratio on your own, and you should do it regularly.
 All you need to do is add up all of the monthly debt payments you make to credit cards, personal loans, mortgages, and any other debt.
 Then, divide that total number by your gross monthly income (before taxes).
 Finally, multiply the number by 100 to get the percentage of debt to income.

 In mathematical terms, this is how to calculate debt-to-income ratio:

-For example, if you put a total of $2,500 towards your debt every month and your monthly income before taxes is $6,000, your debt-to-income ratio would be 41.67%.
+For example, if you put a total of $2,500 towards your debt every month and your monthly income before taxes is $6,000, your debt-to-income ratio would be 41.67 percent.

-If you plan to apply for a mortgage or large loan, it’s a good idea to keep your debt-to-income ratio low.
-Similarly, decreasing your debt-to-income ratio is a good idea if you are trying to improve your finances because a lower debt-to-income ratio gives you more opportunities to save money.
-But debt-to-income ratio is also a good way to tell if you are maintaining good financial standing, or if your finances are at risk.
+If you plan to apply for a mortgage or other large loan, it’s a good idea to keep your debt-to-income ratio low.
+Similarly, decreasing your debt-to-income ratio is a good idea if you are trying to improve your finances because it gives you more opportunities to save money.

 What does your debt-to-income ratio say about your financial well-being?